Down town: UK capital cities 5 Stars

-- The name Cardiff is thought to come from the Welsh word for fort caer and the middle name of the Roman governor who first built one there, Aulus Didius Gallus.
+- The name Cardiff is thought to come from the Welsh word for caer which mean ‘fort’.

 - Cardiff made its money from coal or ‘black diamonds’.
 At one time, it was the busiest coal harbour in the world, sending cargoes all round the globe.

 - The author, Roald Dahl, was born in Cardiff.
 His parents came to Cardiff from Norway.
 Roald was christened in the black and white Norwegian church on the Millennium Waterfront.

 - The Principality Stadium (Millennium Stadium) can hold 74,000 spectators and has a retractable roof that contains 8000 tonnes of steel.
 It is estimated to have cost £110 million to build.

 - At Lavernock Point near Cardiff, the Italian engineer Guglielmo Marconi sent the first radio wave signal to the nearby island of Flat Holm in the Bristol Channel.
 The historic message said ’ Are you ready?’.

 - The Taff Trail that follows the course of the River Taff takes walkers and cyclists from Cardiff Bay to the market town of Brecon in the Brecon Beacons.
 It is a distance of 88 kilometres.

 - Three rivers now run through the city of Cardiff, the River Taff, the River Ely and the River Rhymney.

 - Over 6,000 primary activities, lesson ideas and resources